 The Summer Market

-We wanted to share some perspective with you about the North Scottsdale real estate market as we enter the summer.
-One question real estate agents in this area are asked is should I continue to market my home during the summer?
-We feel that summer is still a great time to have your home for sale if you are truly a motivated seller.
+As summer quickly approaches, we wanted to share some perspective with you about the North Scottsdale real estate market.
+One question real estate agents in this area are asked every year, is should I continue to market my home during the summer?
+We feel that summer is still a great time to have your home for sale.
+Especially if you are truly a motivated seller.
 Homes sell in our area every month of the year, but we decided to do some research to be able to share some facts with you about sales.

-For this analysis, we looked at zip codes 85255, 85262 and 85266, specifically at homes that went under contract each month and ultimately closed.
+For this analysis, we looked at zip codes 85255, 85262 and 85266.
+We specifically selected homes that went under contract each month and that ultimately closed.
 What we found is that 36 percent of the sales that closed in 2018 went under contract between the beginning of June and the end of October.
 This is a total of 223 homes priced at more than one million in North Scottsdale.
-During the same time period, 2,571 showings were scheduled through MLS’s ShowingTime tool which is currently only used on 41 % of the homes in those zip codes priced above $1,000,000.
+During the same time period, 2,571 showings scheduled through MLS’s ShowingTime tool.
+This is currently only used on 41% of the homes in those zip codes priced above $1,000,000.
 One could estimate that the actual number of showings during that time was much higher based on the number of agents who did not use this tool on their showings.
-The chart below shows the number of homes that closed in each month.

 When you look at this from an economics perspective, demand for homes is still there during the warmer months.
 People shopping for homes during these time periods are definitely serious buyers to brave the heat.
 What is interesting is what happens to supply.
 The graph below shows inventory during the same time period.
 It shrinks significantly, so there is less inventory competing for a buyer’s attention.
 One of our clients summed up his thoughts about home shopping during this period like this: “If I wanted a home in Scottsdale for the season, I would definitely shop in the summer so that I could use it when the season started.”